valu-digital/wp-testing-tools/README.md

 - Github Action Workflow for continuous integration
 - Example plugin on how to setup all this

-The example plugin under the `plugin` directory.
-Lets go through it file by file and explain the purpose of each file.
+The example plugin is under the `plugin/` directory.
+Lets go through it file by file and explain the purpose of each.

 ### `composer.json`